Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 The Top SMB Choice (Now with Repairability)

 The ThinkPad X1 Carbon Gen 14 achieves a high standard in the business ultraportable category, offering a strong combination of portability, ergonomics, performance, and reliability.
-Just announced at CES 2026, it features the revolutionary "Space Frame" design.
+Announced at CES 2026, it features the innovative "Space Frame" design.

 | Feature | Specification |